FAQ, Financial Review Service

 Our financial review clients tend to be fairly confident DIY investors who are looking for a “second opinion” to ensure they are on the right track with their investing and financial planning.
 They aren’t looking for a comprehensive financial plan, but they do see value in working with a financial planning professional to do a careful review of their overall investment portfolio and personal finances.

 Other clients prefer it because they have very busy schedules, and like that the Financial Review is less of a time commitment compared to the DIY Investing Service.
-For example, the Financial Review involves two scheduled Zoom meetings whereas the DIY Investing Service involves four scheduled Zoom meetings.
+For example, the Financial Review involves two scheduled Zoom meetings whereas the DIY Investing Service involves a total of four scheduled Zoom meetings (three as part of the initial project, and one formal follow-up meeting during the period of follow-up advice).

 What Information Do I Need To Provide?

-We will send you a fillable PDF document that asks for important information about your financial situation.
-We will also have you upload a recent account statement for each investment account to a secure Dropbox folder.
-In the pre-letter Zoom meeting, we’ll ask open-ended questions to clarify your financial goals and financial situation.
+After you sign the Agreement and become a client, Ryan will send you a fillable PDF document that asks for important information about your financial situation.
+He will also have you upload a recent account statement for each investment account to a secure Dropbox folder.
+In the pre-letter Zoom meeting, he’ll ask open-ended questions to clarify your financial goals and financial situation.

 What’s Your Investment Philosophy?

-We believe in passive investing using broadly diversified, low-cost index funds.
-We believe investors should focus on things that can be controlled: asset allocation (mix of stocks and bonds), keeping investment fees low, promoting tax-efficiency, and maintaining discipline over the long term.
-We also believe that keeping an investment portfolio simple is essential as it keeps clarity and focus on the important elements of investing.
+Ryan believes in passive investing using broadly diversified, low-cost index funds.
+He believes investors should focus on things that can be controlled: asset allocation (mix of stocks and bonds), keeping investment fees low, promoting tax-efficiency, and maintaining discipline over the long term.
+He also believes that keeping an investment portfolio simple is essential as it keeps clarity and focus on the important elements of investing.

 I Am Not Satisfied with Market Returns.
 Can You Help Me “Beat the Market” by Recommend a Winning Stock or Star Mutual Fund Manager?

-We embrace low-cost indexing with missionary zeal.
-We are therefore a terrible fit for those that are trying to beat the market.
-We believe these types of investors are misguided and will have poor investment outcomes over the long run.
+Ryan embraces low-cost index investing with missionary zeal, and is therefore a terrible fit for those that are trying to beat the market.
+He believes these types of investors are misguided and will very likely have poor investment outcomes over the long run.

 How Long Does It Take to Complete the Financial Review Service?

-It typically takes between two to four weeks to complete the 5-steps of the service.
-If you would like to move quickly and complete the service in two weeks, we can usually accommodate that.
+It typically takes between three to four weeks to complete the 5-steps of the service.
+If you would like to move quickly and complete the service in two weeks, Ryan may be able accommodate that.

 In terms of the actual time commitment, please plan on four to seven hours of time on your end to complete the five steps of the service.